alejandro123210/ArduinoUltrasonicCane/README.md

 # Arduino Ultrasonic Cane
-Arduino Hackathon Project for an Ultrasonic Cane built for blind people!
+Arduino Hackathon Project for an Ultrasonic Cane!